-5.215 Policy H4 will help to focus the majority of new housing within larger settlements and direct it away from the countryside.
+5.218 Policy H4 will help to focus the majority of new housing within larger settlements and direct it away from the countryside.
 This is expected to provide many residents with good access to a range of service and facilities, jobs and opportunities to make use of sustainable transport.
 The policy is likely to reduce the need to travel in Winchester District and have benefits in relation to limiting any increase in carbon emission and air pollutions from vehicles.
 Therefore, a minor positive effect is recorded for Policy H4 in relation to IIA objective 2: transport and air quality.
 Given that Policy H7 will support residential development at exception sites, which is likely to include some in locations which more isolated in nature, it may result in some residents having to travel by private vehicle more regularly.
 A minor negative effect is therefore expected for this policy in relation to IIA objective 2.

-5.216 By helping to promote much of the development over the plan period within settlements and away from countryside locations, Policy H4 is likely to encourage the use of active modes of transport which will have benefits for public health.
+5.219 By helping to promote much of the development over the plan period within settlements and away from countryside locations, Policy H4 is likely to encourage the use of active modes of transport which will have benefits for public health.
 Policy H7 could result in an opposing impact given the potential for development at exception sites at more rural locations where services and facilities and jobs are less accessible.
 Furthermore, this could include development at locations where there is more limited access to healthcare facilities.
 Therefore, a minor positive effect is expected for Policy H4 and a minor negative effect is expected for Policy H7 in relation to IIA objective 4: health and wellbeing.

-5.217 Policies H5, H6 and H7 are expected to have a significant positive effect in relation to IIA objective 5: community cohesion and safety.
+5.220 Policies H5, H6 and H7 are expected to have a significant positive effect in relation to IIA objective 5: community cohesion and safety.
 The support contained within the policies for the provision of various types, sizes and tenure of housing, including accessible and adaptable homes, specialist, supported and affordable housing, is likely to help meet the needs of a range of resident types.
-This will include, those who are on lower incomes, older people and people with disabilities.
-Policy H4 supports proposals for housing that aid in meeting community needs or aspirations requiring that they are community-led.
-It is also expected that providing much the new housing growth over the plan period at a range of settlements will help to support the viability of services at these locations.
+This will include those who are on lower incomes, older people and people with disabilities.
+Policy H4 supports proposals for housing that aid in meeting community needs or aspirations and where they are community-led.
+Similarly, Policy H7 states that proposals for affordable housing exception sites that are community-driven, or have gained the support of the community, will be looked upon favourably.
+It is also expected that providing much of the new housing growth over the plan period at a range of settlements will help to support the viability of services at these locations.
 Setting out a range of settlements where development will be more appropriate will also help to ensure that a more equitable distribution of growth occurs, limiting the potential for an over concentration of housing delivery at any one location.
 This approach will help to maintain settlement identity in Winchester.
 Policy H4 is therefore expected to have a minor positive effect in relation to IIA objective 5.